NHL playoffs: Devils-Rangers, Bolts-Leafs highlight openers

 And the playoffs are finally here, too.

-Devils vs. Rangers in another chapter of their bitter Hudson River rivalry is one of the juiciest of the eight first-round matchups, six of which were set on the penultimate day of the regular season.
-Two more awaited the result of Colorado’s game Friday night at Nashville.
+Devils vs. Rangers in another chapter of their bitter Hudson River rivalry is one of the juiciest of the eight first-round matchups, two of which needed the final game of the regular season to determine them.

 The Eastern Conference is set, featuring the NHL-best Boston Bruins against the Florida Panthers and the Tampa Bay Lightning against the Toronto Maple Leafs in the Atlantic Division bracket, along with Rangers-Devils and the Carolina Hurricanes against the New York Islanders on the Metropolitan side.

 In the West, MVP favorite Connor McDavid and the Edmonton Oilers face the Los Angeles Kings, and the Pacific Division champion Vegas Golden Knights go up against the Winnipeg Jets.
-The defending Stanley Cup champion Avalanche will face the Seattle Kraken if they beat the Predators or the Minnesota Wild if they don’t, which would give the Dallas Stars the Central Division title.
+The defending champion Colorado Avalanche finished first in the Central Division and open their Stanley Cup defense against the Seattle Kraken, while the Dallas Stars will face the Minnesota Wild.

 The chase for the Cup begins Monday.